GregWickham/WordNet-MS-SQL/README.md

-# WordNet 3.0, version for SQL Server 2005, with views and functions
+# WordNet 3.0, version for SQL Server 2005, with views, functions, and stored procedures

-This is an alternate version (NOT A FORK) of Michal Měchura's repo of the same name:
+This is an MS-SQL database containing WordNet 3.0 that supports [this WordNet GUI editor](https://github.com/GregWickham/WordNet_GUI), written for WPF.

+It's based on the MS-SQL database created by Michal Měchura:

 https://github.com/michmech/wordnet-mssql

-The database schema and the data in this SQL Server database are exactly the same as in Michal's original database; however this version adds a number of views and table-valued functions.
+The database schema has been extensively reworked, some table rows have been removed (but the original data is all there), and I've added a number of views, stored procedures, and functions.

 The views are intended to make it easier to explore the contents of WordNet.

-The functions are required to support [this WordNet browser UI](https://github.com/GregWickham/WordNet_GUI), written for WPF.
+The functions and stored procedures support [the WordNet editor.](https://github.com/GregWickham/WordNet_GUI)